ARM-software/arm-trusted-firmware/docs/firmware-design.rst

 Note that publishing an event on a PE blocks until all the subscribed handlers finish executing on the PE.

+ARM Trusted Firmware generic code publishes and subscribes to some events within.
+Platform ports are discouraged from subscribing to them.
+These events may be withdrawn, renamed, or have their semantics altered in the future.
+Platforms may however register, publish, and subscribe to platform-specific events.

 Publish and Subscribe Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~